the independent

 What does "freedom" actually look like for independent artists once it becomes their livelihood?

 This central question was the driving component for the entire study.
 From this a number of secondary themes emerged; platform dependence, the emergence of AI, "impostor syndrome", and sustainability.
+This became a question of human need, framed through the lens of multiple talented individuals.

 Methodology